cybwan/springboot-bookstore-demo/README.md

 ![Architect](docs/springboot-consul+eureka.png)

-Currently, it takes Consul as discovery server and will support Eureka or Nacos in the future.
+Currently, it takes Consul and Eureka as discovery server and will support Nacos or others in the future.

 ## How to run